The Future of All Securities is Digital

 Disintermediation of Third Parties to Lower Transaction Costs

-As the distributed ledger they are based on allows all parties to keep an unalterable copy of the data, digitised securities allow investors and issuers to buy and sell directly with each other without the need for clearinghouses or third-party intermediaries.
+As the distributed ledger they are based on allows all parties to keep an unalterable copy of the data, digital securities allow investors and issuers to buy and sell directly with each other without the need for clearinghouses or third-party intermediaries.
 This reduces costs while not compromising trust and reliability.

 Instant Settlement of Trades

-Settlements can be completed almost immediately through digitised securities, reducing transaction time and settlement risk for investors in a transaction.
+Settlements can be completed almost immediately through digital securities, reducing transaction time and settlement risk for investors in a transaction.
 This is in contrast with traditional centralised clearinghouses that take longer and bear expensive fees to rectify errors.

 Benefits for Issuers